lupidan/apple-signin-unity/README.md

     {
         // Obtained credential, cast it to IAppleIDCredential var appleIdCredential = credential as IAppleIDCredential;
+        if (appleIdCredential != null)
+        {
+            // Apple User ID
-        // You should save the user ID somewhere in the device
+            // You should save the user ID somewhere in the device var userId = appleIdCredential.User;
+            PlayerPrefs.SetString(AppleUserIdKey, userId);

+            // Email (Received ONLY in the first login) var email = appleIdCredential.Email;

+            // Full name (Received ONLY in the first login) var fullName = appleIdCredential.FullName

+            // Identity token
+            var identityToken = Encoding.UTF8.GetString(
+                appleIdCredential.IdentityToken,
+                0,
+                appleIdCredential.IdentityToken.Length);

+            // Authorization code
+            var authorizationCode = Encoding.UTF8.GetString(
+                    appleIdCredential.AuthorizationCode,
+                    0,
+                    appleIdCredential.AuthorizationCode.Length);

-        // And now you have all the information to create/login a user in your system PlayerPrefs.SetString(AppleUserIdKey, credential.User);
+            // And now you have all the information to create/login a user in your system }
     },
     error =>
     {